‘My horse is scared of the stick.’

 Read & respond to STOP SIGNS

-The process is always the same.
+The process is always the same regardless of the object that is so scary.
 I’ll outline it here in ‘stick context’.
 If your issue is a trailer or a bridle or some other, you’re smart enough to see how you can adjust the context and stick to the principles.

-First up, set up the environment for successful training.
+Then, set up the environment for successful training.
 My preference is to have the horse loose in an area where he can avoid me at choice.
 This keeps me honest and helps find his true threshold.
+If that is not possible, a rope that is longer than the distance that he feels safe from the object (‘the fear threshold’) is critical.
+Ideally, in a space that is familiar and comfortable to the horse, without other distractions such as food or other horses that might interfere.

-The threshold is where that horse very first feels the fear rising.
+The edge of the threshold is where that horse very first feels the fear rising.

 So step one: Systematic desensitisation.